keras-team/governance/rfcs/20190928-dataframe-iterator-redesign.md

 2. The user should tell us how to transform the data in that column.
 This is mostly applicable for outputs.
 For example:

     - For an input column: is it an image file (png, jpg, tiff, etc.)?, is it an image in a numpy array format (.npy)? or another format? (this might be better handled automatically by detecting the file extension though.)
-    - For an output column: how do we transform this column (sparse, categorical, raw, bounding box, image augmentation as input, etc.)?
+    - For an output column: how do we transform this column (sparse, categorical, no transformation, bounding box, as image, etc.)?

 I believe that by adopting these 2 concepts the objectives can be achieved.
 It does require a great deal of refactoring and change the way the API is used.